World Editors Forum to host digital summit to boost health reporting skills

-SINGAPORE - With coronavirus infections continuing to surge and vaccines still to be released, the need for accurate health reporting and evidence-based journalism around Covid-19 is becoming increasingly important.
+With coronavirus infections continuing to surge worldwide and vaccines yet to be released, the need for accurate health reporting and evidence-based journalism around Covid-19 is becoming increasingly important.

-To be held from Nov 23 to 24, the inaugural summit will feature speakers such as Dr Sylvie Briand, Director of the Global Infectious Hazard Preparedness department, Alyssa Zeizler, Wall Street Journal's Research & Development Chief and Product Lead for Newsroom Tools, David Walmsley, Editor-in-Chief at The Globe and Mail, and The Straits Times' Senior Health Correspondent Salma Khalik.
+To be held next Monday and Tuesday, the inaugural summit will feature speakers such as Dr Sylvie Briand, director of the Global Infectious Hazard Preparedness department; Ms Alyssa Zeizler, Wall Street Journal's research & development chief and product lead for newsroom tools; Mr David Walmsley, editor-in-chief at The Globe and Mail; and The Straits Times' senior health correspondent Salma Khalik.

 It will showcase four 90-minute sessions which will cover topics such as addressing future pandemics, countering misinformation and boosting newsroom expertise despite shrinking budgets.